 Synthetic rubber is manufactured in a range of countries including Russia and the USA.
 It is made from petroleum byproducts, and for all the rubber created each year, almost two-thirds are synthetic.
-Tires do require extra resilience, and due to the strength and durability, natural rubber is always used for airplane tires.
+Tires do require extra resilience, and due to their strength and durability, natural rubber is always used for airplane tires.
 The impact on car tires is less extreme, and these can be either natural or synthetic with similar results.
 Synthetic rubber may be found in other aircraft components such as seals and o-rings.

 Rubber in Aviation